 An access control model structures who can access resources within a given organization or system.
 Popular models include mandatory, discretionary, and role-based access controls.

-In practice, most organizations use more than one type of access control.
-Even in an organization using role-based access control, for instance, routers and firewalls will generally still use rule-based access controls to protect against unwanted network traffic.
+In practice, most organizations use more than one type of access control model.
+In a company using role-based access control, for instance, routers and firewalls will still use rule-based access controls to protect against unwanted network traffic.

 All access control models rely on the distinction between subject and objects.
 A subject, such as a user or a group, can access an object.
 Objects include files, folders, devices, and other resources.
 When you use a printer, for instance, you are the subject and the printer is the object.
 When you attempt to use it, the system checks an access control list to see if you have permission to access the resource – in this case, to use the printer.

 Read on to learn all about different access control models, including the strengths and weaknesses of each, and which might be best suited to your needs.